ttoino/feup-mfs-proj1/report.md

 - `trackWithTrackOccupiedOrUnknown`: A check to ensure that tracks with a train on them are considered occupied or unknown.
 - `noCollisions`: A check to ensure that there are no collisions, i.e., two trains in the same track.
+- `noSplitsOrDisconnectionsAllCanExit`: A check to ensure that when there are no splits or disconnections, all trains can exit the system (but they don't have to).
+- `noSplitsWithReconnectionsAllCanExit`: A check to ensure that when there are no splits, all trains can exit the system (but they don't have to), on the condition that all trains that disconnect eventually reconnect.

 ## 3. Theme definition